mattrichards/mattrichards.github.io/about.md

 permalink: /about/
 ---

-Chardsy is the creation of M. Knight Richards.
+Chardsy is the creation of Matthew Knight Richards.
 I am a professional maker of software, but before that I was an amateur writer and this site is a means for me to find literature again.

 People say that one should write what one knows, so I'm sure computer